 Finally walkers have the option of either taking a well earned rest or tackling the shorter sharp out and back ascent of Fan-y-Big.
 This final peak is the home of the famous "Diving Board", from which the brave can take some impressively daring pictures!

-To arrange accommodation during your event email: email@example.com with the following info:
+For help arranging accommodation during your event and/or to stay in the same place as the main group, please email: firstname.lastname@example.org with the following info: